cdcepi/FluSight-forecasts/README.md

 * **TeamXX** is the team name/number
 * **YYYY-MM-DD** is the date of forecast submission

-### Forecast visualizations
-Visualizations for current week's forecasts can now be found on the FluSight [website](https://predict.phiresearchlab.org/).

 ### Forecast structure
 Submissions are structured in an identical matter.
 Each submission consists of the following variables:
 * **Location:** location of forecast - either entire US or particular HHS Region